Satanarious/YetAnotherWallpaperApp/README.md

 There are many more features that will be added in the future.
 This is supposed to be your goto ultimate wallpaper app.

+> [!Important]
-> [!Important]This project is a currently in development.
+> This project is currently in development.
 You can still build and test it, but it is not yet ready for use.